By Maryam Narejo

 Handling one semester without any on-campus facilities was difficult enough.
-With the spring semester being partially online, LUMS students have been finding new ways to regain motivation and focus to bring back some form of the college experience during the online semester.
-One way is organizing silent Zoom group studies to create a library-like environment where students can learn and socialize.
+With the spring semester being partially online, LUMS students have been finding new ways to regain motivation and focus to bring back some form of the college experience to their room’s isolation.
+One way is to organize silent Zoom group studies to create a library-like environment where students can learn and socialize.

-Afia Zahoor ‘23 says, “We realized that if Zoom is the medium used for classes, it should be the medium used for studying together as well.”
-When asked about having to study online in quarantine, Ibrahim Janjua ‘24 answered, “You’re already separated from the interactive experience of in-person classes, so you have to do a little extra to find a nice balance.
-The online studying environment was far from ideal, and with me, I knew I had to do something different to make it work.”
+Afia Zahoor ‘23, an HSS Sophomore, says, “We realized that if Zoom is the medium used for classes, it should be the medium used for studying together as well.”
+When asked about having to study online in quarantine, Ibrahim Janjua ‘24, an HSS freshman, answered, “You’re already separated from the interactive experience of in-person classes, so you have to do a little extra to find a nice balance.
+The online studying environment was far from ideal, and with me, I knew I had to do something different to make it work”.

-If can be argued that if one merely needs a quiet corner to study, they could find one off-Zoom.
-However, the predominant draw of these sessions isn’t the tranquility but rather the relaxed and informal companionship of typing away at your laptop, then switching to Zoom and seeing everyone’s head bowed as they work.
+Some would find the activity of turning on their cameras, muting their mic, and studying in silence strange.
+If they needed a quiet corner to study, they could find one.
+However, the predominant draw of these studies isn’t the tranquility but rather the relaxed and informal ambiance of typing away at your laptop and then switching to the Zoom app and seeing everyone’s head bowed, deep in thought, and continuing your task.

 When students have to complete assignments with an ongoing global pandemic, the stress inevitably builds up.
 Suddenly the simple task of staying focused can seem almost impossible.

-Shajeea Khalid ‘23 says, “I tend to zone out or start watching Netflix if I’m staring at a screen for too long.
+Shajeea Khalid ‘23, an HSS Sophomore, says, “I tend to zone out or start watching Netflix if I’m staring at a screen for too long.
 Others being present tends to remind me I’m part of the real world.”
-Having friends around to hold you accountable is immensely helpful.
-Zahoor ‘23 mentions, “I used to study in groups back when the semester wasn’t online, and when the semester went online, it was harder to focus and motivate myself to study.
+Having friends around to hold you accountable for being distracted proves to be immensely helpful.
+Afia mentioned, “I used to study in groups back when the semester wasn’t online, and when the semester went online, it was harder to focus and motivate myself to study.
 Having a study partner or partners is great since they keep you accountable.”